Mounjaro Diet Plan PDF, Recipes, and More

 • Stay hydrated.
 Fatigue is another common side effect.
 Drinking plenty of water not only helps you to maintain energy, but it also helps ward off constipation.

-• Protein helps you build and maintain muscle, but it is effective when paired with a strength-training program.
+• Lift weights.
+Protein helps you build and maintain muscle, but it is effective when paired with a strength-training program.
 Try to lift weights or do bodyweight exercises (like squats, lunges, or pushups) at least 2-3 days per week to get and stay strong.

 • Always communicate with your healthcare provider if you experience side effects when taking Mounjaro, Ozempic, or any medication.